I am a Doctor

 This exam tests your Listening, Reading, Speaking and Writing in a professional medical context.
 If you have practised as a doctor and want to opt for an exam that is intent on emulating your workplace, then this is the exam for you.
 The GMC requires B-B-B-B across one sitting.

-Once you have cleared the English language stage, if you’re an EU nurse, that’s it!
-If you’re an overseas qualified nurse, the next stage is the medical theory stage:
+Once you have cleared the English language stage, if you’re an EU doctor, that’s it!
+If you’re an overseas qualified doctor, the next stage is the medical theory stage:

 The exam tests your ability to apply theory to patient care.
 As such, all of the questions relate to best practice in the UK.
 This includes testing your knowledge of equipment that is readily available in hospitals all over the nation.
 As such, the exam covers acute, common or important conditions typically seen by trainees entering their second year of the UK Foundation Programme (F2), as well as the management of long term conditions seen in primary care.
 It’s made up of 180 MCQs (5 choices) that you will need to answer in three hours.